-The company established a nomination committee at 12th March, 2012.
-The nomination committee comprises three independent non-executive directors namely, Mr. Chiu Ngar Wing, Dr. Chu Chor Lup and Dr. George Leung and Dr. Chu Chor Lup is the chairman of the nomination committee.
+The nomination committee comprises three independent non-executive directors namely, Mr. Chiu Ngar Wing, Dr. Chu Chor Lup and Mr. Law Ka Hung and Dr. Chu Chor Lup is the chairman of the nomination committee.
 The major duty of the committee is to review the structure, size and composition of the board and identify and nominate qualified individuals for appointment as additional directors or to fill vacancies as and when they arise.
-No meeting was held during the year.
+The individual attendance of members are as follows: